 At the bottom of the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-See in Glossary tab on the Lighting window, click Generate Lighting (or ensure that Auto Generate is ticked).
+See in Glossary tab on the Lighting window, select Generate Lighting (or ensure that Auto Generate is enabled).

 A progress bar appears in Unity Editor’s status bar, in the bottom-right corner.

-When lightmapping is complete, Unity’s Scene and Game views update automatically and you can view the resulting lightmaps by going to the Baked Lightmaps tab in the Lighting window.
+When lightmapping is complete, Unity’s Scene and Game views update automatically and you can view the resulting lightmaps by going to the Baked Lightmaps tab in the Lighting Window.

 When you manually generate lighting, Unity adds Lighting Data Assets, baked lightmaps and Reflection ProbesA rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
 The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
 More info